mggg-states/WA-shapefiles/README.md

 * `CODE`: Precinct code
 *	`PRES16D`: Number of votes for 2016 Democratic presidential candidate
 *	`PRES16R`: Number of votes for 2016 Republican presidential candidate
-* `PRES16L`: Number of votes for 2016 Republican presidential candidate (Pierce County only)
+* `PRES16L`: Number of votes for 2016 Republican presidential candidate
 *	`SEN16D`: Number of votes for 2016 Democratic senate candidate
 *	`SEN16R`: Number of votes for 2016 Republican senate candidate
 *	`GOV16D`: Number of votes for 2016 Democratic gubernatorial candidate